Glenn Hegar

 PROGRESS REPORT

-During this past fiscal period, TXDPS has retrofitted many areas with new lighting fixtures that will reduce the light consumption by over 70 percent.
-Additional floor renovation continues at TXDPS, and the department is switching out many showerheads and toilets, reducing the flow rate by 40 percent.
-TXDPS has also converted to Direct Digital Controls/Building Automated Systems (DDC)/(BAS) in many buildings which allow for a greater control and maintenance of energy usage throughout.
-Another tool TXDPS uses is the ENGIE Impact Platform to monitor utility cost.
-Using ENGIE services helps TXDPS identify utilities that have sudden spikes in usage.
-Also, TXDPS is working with Austin Energy at their headquarters to seek new opportunities for further reductions of electricity.
-With the ongoing COVID-19 situation, our agency has a minimum number of staff coming into the office.
-Although most staff are working remotely, our energy usage has slowly declined from previous years.
+During this past fiscal period, the Texas Department of Public Safety (TXDPS) has retrofitted many areas with new lighting fixtures that will reduce light consumption by more than 70 percent.
+Additional floor renovations continue at TXDPS, and the Department is switching out many shower heads and toilets, reducing the flow rate by 40 percent.
+TXDPS has also converted to DDC (Direct Digital Controls)/BAS (Building Automated Systems) in many buildings, allowing for a greater control and maintenance of energy usage throughout.
+TXDPS uses ENGIE Platform services to monitor utility costs and help DPS identify utilities that have sudden spikes in usage.
+Additionally, TXDPS is working with Austin Energy at their HQ facility to seek new opportunities for further electricity reductions.
+TXDPS continues to offer a telecommute option for some employees, which aids in lowering energy consumption.

 GOALS

-TXDPS’ energy conservation goals are aligned with Senate Bill 898 passed in 2011 by the 82nd Texas Legislative Session, which calls for a reduction of electrical consumption by 5 percent per annum for 10 years beginning Sept.
+The Department's energy conservation goals are aligned with Senate Bill 898, passed in 2011 by the 82nd Texas Legislature.
+This bill calls for a reduction of electrical consumption by 5 percent per annum for 10 years beginning Sept.
 1, 2011.
-As TXDPS continues to grow to service the expanding needs of the citizens of Texas, a ratio of occupied space (total square footage) relative to energy consumption, is the metric by which conservation measures must be judged.
-Regarding natural gas and water, a reduction goal of 2 percent has been established, also utilizing ratios as the method for measurement.
+As the Department continues to grow to service the expanding needs of Texas citizens, a ratio of occupied space (total square footage) relative to energy consumption is the metric by which conservation measures must be judged.
+Regarding natural gas and water, a reduction goal of 2 percent has been established, also utilizing ratios as the method of measurement.

 Utility Conservation Goals